taytestokes/after-thoughts/data/blog/authentication-in-phoenix-with-gaurdian.md

 end
 ```

 This schema will be used to create Ecto structs that represent the user and will be used to make a transaction with that database.
 If you look closely, you will notice that we also added the password field and set it to virtual.
-This is because we want to construct a User Ecto struct with the password field and run validations against it, but we don't want it to to be stored in the database.
+This is because we want to construct a user struct with the password field and run validations against it, but we don't want it to to be stored in the database.

-The changeset is what will be used to execute validations and modifications to any data on the User struct before making a transaction with the database.
+The changeset is what will be used to execute validations and modifications to any data on the user struct before making a transaction with the database.

 There's one more thing to call out here, we aren't following any security practices with our password so let's implement a step in the changeset validation to hash the virtual password and set it to the value of the password_hash field before saving the struct as a record to the database.